AbstractConditionViewHelper should not implemented CompilableInterface but the IfViewHelper should

 And compile only helped if one was able to make a ViewHelper completely static.

-#5 Updated by Claus Due about 2 years ago
+#5 Updated by Claus Due over 2 years ago

 In bullet point form here are the levels of compilability a ViewHelper can support.